 You can print as many copies of the Pensive Practice cards as you like to use with your own students.
 You are not however, permitted to sell, redistribute or send the files to anyone else.

 Pensive Practice cards are set up to print on your own printer.
 The download includes pdf with or without cutting lines, so you can use whichever is easiest for you.
-The cards are sized to print on precut business card sheets (such as avery business cards) for extra convenience, but you can also print them on regular card and cut them apart yourself.
 There are also two different versions of the cards, one using American terminology, and one using UK/International terminology so you can use whichever suits you.

 - Major pentascales (five finger scale patterns)